Skip to content

 LabelEditor for VSCode

-A VS Code extension for annotating images with polygon and rectangle shapes, compatible with the LabelMe JSON format.
+A VS Code extension for annotating images with polygon, rectangle, line, and point shapes, compatible with the LabelMe JSON format.
 Perfect for creating datasets for machine learning and computer vision projects.

 Note: This extension is in early development.
 Many features are still being refined and improved.
 Contributions and feedback are welcome!